 Technical writers create a wide array of documents, including:

-User manuals and guides: Step-by-step instructions for operating products or software.
+User Manuals and Guides: Step-by-step instructions for operating products or software.

-API documentation: Reference materials and usage examples for developers working with Application Programming Interfaces.
+API Documentation: Reference materials and usage examples for developers working with Application Programming Interfaces.

 Standard Operating Procedures (SOPs): Detailed instructions for performing repeatable tasks or processes within an organization.

-Troubleshooting guides: Instructions to help users resolve common issues or problems with products or services.
+Troubleshooting Guides: Instructions to help users resolve common issues or problems with products or services.

 Knowledge base articles: Short, focused guides for support teams or self-service portals.